How to Implement Zoho CRM for My Business: Complete Step-by-Step Guide

 Customize Lead and Contact Fields

-- Add business-specific fields β Create custom fields relevant to your industry, such as preferred industry, budget range, or product/service-specific issues.
+To expand your customization of Zoho CRM with respect to the custom fields already established in the system, you should consider:- Add business-specific fields β Create custom fields relevant to your industry, such as preferred industry, budget range, or product/service-specific issues.

 - Remove unused fields β Hide default fields that your team will never use.